laucon/hello-world/README.md

-# hello-world
+# API Samples
-I'm just getting started.
-I want to create documentation.
+This is an API I got from Swagger.